Reachability and liveness in parametric timed automata: Introduction

 \subsubsection{Decision problems for PTAs}

 The expressive power of PTAs comes at the price of the undecidability of most interesting problems.
+The EF-emptiness problem is undecidable in general~\cite{AHV93}.

-The EF-emptiness problem (``is the set of parameter valuations such that a given location is reachable empty?'')\ is undecidable in general~\cite{AHV93}, even when parameters are bounded~\cite{Miller00}, even when only strict inequalities are used~\cite{Doyen07}, or with a single integer-valued parameter~\cite{BBLS15}.
-However, bounding the number of parametric clocks and of parameters may yield decidability.
-The smallest known numbers of parametric clocks (\ie{} clocks compared with parameters), non-parametric clocks and parameters leading to undecidability are: three parametric clocks and one integer-valued parameter~\cite{BBLS15} or three parametric clocks and only one rational-valued parameter~\cite{Miller00}, or only one parametric clock, three non-parametric clocks and one rational-valued parameter~\cite{Miller00}.
-Conversely, some limitations on the numbers of clocks and parameters allow to retrieve decidability~\cite{AHV93,BO14,BBLS15} (see~\cite{Andre19STTT} for a survey).
+\paragraph{Restricting the syntax} The undecidability of EF-emptiness still holds when the syntax is restricted: for example, EF-emptiness remains undecidable when parameters are bounded, \ie{} belong to a bounded domain (typically $[0,1]$)~\cite{Miller00}, but also when only strict inequalities are used~\cite{Doyen07}, or with a single integer-valued parameter~\cite{BBLS15}.

+\paragraph{Restraining the number of variables} Bounding the number of parametric clocks and the number of parameters may yield decidability of EF-emptiness (see, \eg{}~\cite{AHV93,BBLS15,BO17}).
+It is known that the problem is undecidable with at least: three parametric clocks (\ie{} clocks compared with parameters) and one integer-valued parameter~\cite{BBLS15} or three parametric clocks and only one rational-valued parameter~\cite{Miller00}, or only one parametric clock, three non-parametric clocks and one rational-valued parameter~\cite{Miller00}.

+Conversely, some limitations on those numbers lead to decidability~\cite{AHV93,BO14,BBLS15,BO17,GH21}, though some open cases remain, notably for two clocks and at least two parameters: see~\cite{Andre19STTT} for a survey.

-\paragraph{Logics and PTAs} \ea{(avril 2020)j'ai (ré)introduit le paragraphe qui suit} In~\cite{Wang96}, an approach is proposed for the verification of Parametric TCTL (PTCTL) formulas, where the problem is decidable.
+\paragraph{Logics and PTAs} In~\cite{Wang96}, an approach is proposed for the verification of Parametric TCTL (PTCTL) formulas, where the problem is decidable.

 In~\cite{BR07}, parameters are allowed both in the model and in the property (a PTCTL formula), and model checking is decidable with one parametric clock over discrete time, provided no equality appears in the formula.

+In~\cite{BDR08}, the parametric model checking of a timed automaton against a parametric extension of TCTL is considered: the valuations set answering the parametric model checking problem is proved to be effectively computable, with some restrictions over the parametric TCTL syntax.

-In~\cite{Quaas14}, it is shown that the MTL-Model Checking problem is undecidable for PTAs even with a single clock.
+In~\cite{Quaas14}, it is shown that the MTL model checking problem is undecidable for PTAs even with a single clock.